UBC-FRESH/nemora/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install -e ".[dev]"
+pre-commit install
 dbhdistfit --help
 ```

+See `CONTRIBUTING.md` for coding standards, testing, and review checklists.

 Documentation is built with Sphinx under `docs/`.
 A Read the Docs configuration will follow once
 the initial API stabilises.